PNW Holiday Gift Guide: For the Foodie in Your Life

 Give the people on your list some new dishes to use while doing all their holiday entertaining.
 To make it extra special, choose ones beautifully handcrafted by local artisans, like those from PDX-based Pigeon Toe Ceramics or Seattle-based Downing Pottery.

+While most are on hold right now, we’re confident you’ll be able to go in 2021.
+Look for gift certificates and virtual experiences.
 There’s the signature food tour of Pike Place Market, which is especially great for an out-of-town visitor.
 Enjoy two hours of eating and drinking while hearing stories of the market’s history and get an inside look at market vendors’ business.

 If you’re more sweet than savory, consider heading to Fremont for the Theo Chocolate factory tour.
 Of course you get to taste!